Greek Revival architecture in North America

-Greek Revival was an architectural style popular in the United States and Canada from about 1800 to 1860.
+American Greek Revival was an architectural style popular in the United States and Canada from about 1800 to 1860.
+The unique American interpretation of a larger Greek Revival of the era allowed many rural and vernacular interpretations to flourish, and these further influenced the development of many other styles, such as the gablefront.
 Marcus Whiffen states that the "first building in the United States to incorporate a Greek order was the Bank of Pennsylvania in Philadelphia, designed by Benjamin Henry Latrobe in 1798".
-Talbot Hamlin says that "The period called 'Greek Revival,' extending roughly from 1820 to 1860."
+Talbot Hamlin says that "The period called 'Greek Revival,' extend[s] roughly from 1820 to 1860."

 The style was employed in ecclesiastical, institutional, and residential buildings.
-Virtually all the buildings in the style are characterized by the use of columns, usually from the Greek orders, "bilateral symmetry is the rule," the buildings were block (that is, "temple") shaped, with a low pitched or flat roof.
+Virtually all the buildings in the style are characterized by the use of columns or pilasters, usually from the Greek orders.
+"Bilateral symmetry is the rule," with the main portion of the buildings being "block" or "temple" shaped with a low pitched or flat roof.
+Many buildings in this style, particularly rural farmhouses of New England and the Midwest, use an asymmetrical Upright and Wing floorplan, though this has many regional and vernacular variants.
+Many Antebellum plantations were completed in the Greek Revival style, with large colonnade porches.
 Arches were not employed because "the arch had no place in Greek temple architecture."

 Several factors led to the style's popularity in the United States, two of them wars.
 The War of 1812 between the United States and Great Britain led the former colonials in America to wish to disassociate themselves from things British, such as the previously popular Adam style, while the Greek War of Independence, begun in 1821, helped make things Greek admired and emulated.